policecar/dropbox-notifications/README.md

 ================

-Receive Pushover notifications to your Android or iPhone of changes that occurred in a chosen Dropbox folder since you last checked.
+Receive Pushover notifications to your Android or iPhone of any changes occurring in a chosen Dropbox folder.

 Setup
 -------